 Sound: 485 Squadron in action on D-Day

 Maurice Mayston was a fighter pilot with 485 NZ Spitfire Squadron.
 On D-Day his squadron shot down the first German bomber over the Normandy battlefield, and quickly followed it with a second.
-From then until August 1945 Maurice was on continuous active service and was based in France, Belgium, the Netherlands and Germany.
-Hear him describe 485 Squadron in action.
+From then until August 1945 Maurice was on continuous active service and was based in France, Belgium, Holland and Germany.
+Hear him describe the 485 Squadron in action.

 Transcript